Last updated: 09-06-2026

 1. About this policy

-This Cookie Policy explains how Oceanhouse Solutions Ltd (“we”, “us”, “our”) uses cookies and similar technologies on our website and funnels.
+This Cookie Policy explains how Oceanhouse Solutions Ltd ("we", "us", "our") uses cookies and similar tracking technologies on our website and landing pages.
+For more information about how we use personal data more broadly, please see our Privacy Policy above.

 2. What are cookies?